SuperhackMelbourne/superhack2017/README.md

 This year theme is Superheroes.
 We will be using IBM BlueMix, Tekt Board connecting with Rasberry Pi.

-The basic tutorials can be found in the respective folder.
+This repo contains the basic tutorials for the aforementioned technologies.